WAT-THE-FRICC/AstroHUD/Customizations/Chat on bottom left/chat-bottomleft-readme.txt

-Copy the basechat.res file into
+Copy the basechat_bottomleft.res file into AstroHUD/resource/ui/
-AstroHUD/resource/ui/

-You will overwrite the existing files there and it is OK to do so.
+basechat_topleft.res will be there but basechat_bottomleft.res will take precedence